pacificweb/python-ky008-sensor/README.md

-# python-dth11-sensor
+# python-ky008-sensor
-Minimal script for the DTH-11 Sensor
+Minimal script for the KY-008 sensor

+Connect the sensor to a ground pin, a 5v pin and a gpio pin

+Works perfectly with the gpiozero.led class